CseperkePapp/cseppintelligencia/README.md

 **Examples (to be added):**

-Add your custom project files to the `CUSTOM PROJECTS` folder and link them here as they are created.
 ### Snap Text Extractor
 - [Snap Text Extractor (Markdown)](CUSTOM PROJECTS/snap-text-extractor.md)
 - [Snap Text Extractor on ChatGPT](https://chatgpt.com/g/g-68cb8804bb288191a6744d0e152285d3-snap-text-extractor)